petrannce/Python_practicals/README.md

 10. Scattergeo → Scattergeo Plot Locations on a World Map
 11. Periodic Table → Periodic Table Elements info using Python
 12. Barcode → Barcode creation using Python
+13. Images to PDF → Images to a PDF using Python

 Events (Special Occasion Scripts)